 [Note: this review of top London restaurants Kitty Fisher’s and Ham Yard hotel restaurant was first published in 2015 and some details might now be out of date]

-Both restaurants have celebrity connections: Kitty Fisher’s is part-owned by actor Oliver Milburn and entrepreneur Tom Mullion, whose wife Emily Sheffield is David Cameron’s sister-in-law (the Camerons have been, as has Nigella Lawson).
-Ham Yard is also where the celebrities hang out, including the Fox acting dynasty who partied there after the opening night of Dear Lupin, and Adele who recently held her 27th birthday party there.
+Both restaurants have celebrity connections: Kitty Fisher’s is part-owned by actor Oliver Milburn and entrepreneur Tom Mullion, whose wife Emily Sheffield is David Cameron’s sister-in-law (the Camerons have been seen dining here, as has Nigella Lawson).
+Ham Yard is also where the celebrities hang out, including the Fox acting dynasty and Adele who held her 27th birthday party there.

 Due to Kitty Fisher’s size and success I was told it would be nigh-on impossible to get a table, but in the quiet days of August it didn’t seem to be a problem, although the guy on the reservations line said we had to choose between eating at 12pm or 2pm.
 This wasn’t ideal: midday seemed way too early but 2pm too late, and it’s never great feeling having to watch the clock when you eat, but I opted for 12 and even turned up ten minutes early to get maximum dining time.
 However I was politely but firmly turned away.